llvmenv/llvmenv/README.md

-:sos: This project is not active due to the absense of active maintainers.
+:sos: This project is only somewhat active due to the low number of active maintainers.
 If you wish to participate, see [#72](https://github.com/llvmenv/llvmenv/issues/72).

 llvmenv
 =========